1. Home

 IndicatorsThe hazard indicators are based on NASA’s LHASA model:

-Moderate hazard: number of days in a year with potential landslide occurrence over moderate hazard locations.
+Moderate hazard: Annual count of days with potential landslide occurrence over moderate hazard locations.
+The unit is days.

-High Hazard: number of days in a year with potential landslide occurrence over high hazard locations.
+High Hazard: Annual count of days with potential landslide occurrence over high hazard locations.
+The unit is days.

-Very high hazard: number of days in a year with potential landslide occurrence over very high hazard locations.
+Very high hazard: Annual count of days with potential landslide occurrence over very high hazard locations.
+The unit is days.

 FormatNetcdf